Time to Homeschool

 Second, this process works!

-When I take the time to brainstorm, plan, and organize, things simply go better in our homeschool.
+When I take the time to brainstorm, practice advanced planning, and organize, things simply go better in our homeschool.

-However, when I slack, place things on the back burner, or procrastinate, things tend to go downhill fast.
+That said, when I slack off, place things on the back burner, or procrastinate, things tend to go downhill pretty fast.

 Ready to dive in?
 Check out the 5 essential steps I follow every single year when preparing to homeschool my own kiddos!